Deep Dive: Single-boiler, double-boiler & dual-boiler machines – How the heating system affects your espresso

 Is a single boiler only for espresso drinkers?

-No. A single boiler can prepare wonderful milk drinks.
+No. A single boiler can prepare wonderful milk-based drinks.
 You just need a little patience between brewing and steaming.
-For many, this conscious process is precisely part of the enjoyment.
+For many, this conscious process is part of the enjoyment.

 Is the extra cost for a dual boiler worth it?

 That depends on what is important to you.
 If you want maximum temperature control and a smooth workflow, a dual boiler might be right for you.
-If you are satisfied with a single boiler or heat exchanger, there's no reason to switch.
-The coffee should taste good to you, not to the spec sheet.
+If you are satisfied with a single boiler or heat exchanger, there is no reason to switch.
+The coffee should taste good to you, not to the data sheet.

 What does the Coffee Coaching Club recommend?

 We don't recommend a category, but help you find the machine that suits your lifestyle.
-Whether Flair Espresso (manual), Profitec (single boiler and heat exchanger), Rocket (heat exchanger), La Marzocco or Arkel (dual boiler with saturated brew group) — every path is equally valid.
-This is our opinion, one of many.
+Whether Flair Espresso (manual), Profitec (single boiler and heat exchanger), Rocket (heat exchanger), La Marzocco, or Arkel (dual boiler with saturated group head) — every path is equally valid.
+That is our opinion, one of many.